 subshell celebrates its 10th year in operation and continued growth during a period of worldwide financial uncertainty.

 The MDR decides for Sophora.
-The project is implemented by subshell partner Sybit in Konstanz, Germany.
 Further television broadcasters follow.

 subshell relocates to a former cement storage facility in Hamburg’s booming HafenCity.
 The company is fully concentrated on product development and related services.